appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-sign.md

 :::caution Debug Variant Signing

-As noted in the [Android Developer documentation](https://developer.android.com/build/build-for-release):
+As noted in the [**Android Developer documentation**](https://developer.android.com/build/build-for-release):

 > If the build variant you've selected is a debug build type, then the APK is signed with a debug key and it's ready to install.
 If you've selected a release variant, then, by default, the APK is unsigned and you must manually [sign the APK](https://developer.android.com/studio/publish/app-signing).

-When you build your app using the **debug** variant and select a keystore in [configurations](/build/platform-build-guides/building-android-applications#signing), the **Android Sign** step will replace the default debug signing files and re-sign the app using the specified keystore files.
+When you build your app with the **debug** variant and select a keystore in [configurations](/build/platform-build-guides/building-android-applications#signing), the **Android Sign** step will replace the default debug signing files and re-sign the app using the specified keystore files.

 :::